 MAJOR CONTRACT REQUIREMENTS

-Before the college district may award a major contract, with a value of at least $1 million for the purchase of goods or services, to a business entity, each of the college district’s purchasing personnel who makes decisions or recommendations concerning the contract must disclose in writing to the administrative head of the college district any relationship the purchasing employee is aware about that the purchasing employee has with an employee, a partner, a major stockholder, a paid consultant with a contract with the business entity the value of which exceeds $25,000, or other owner of the business entity who is within the third degree by consanguinity or within the second degree by affinity of the purchasing employee.
+Before the college district may award a major contract, with a value of at least $1 million for the purchase of goods or services, to a business entity, each of the college district’s purchasing personnel working on the contact (who makes decisions on behalf of the state agency or recommendations regarding contract terms or conditions on a major contract, who is to be awarded a major contract, preparation of a solicitation for a major contract, or evaluation of a bid or proposal) must disclose in writing (on a form prescribed by the state auditor) to the District President any relationship the purchasing employee is aware about that the purchasing employee has with an employee, a partner, a major stockholder, a paid consultant with a contract with the business entity the value of which exceeds $25,000, or other owner of the business entity who is within the third degree by consanguinity or within the second degree by affinity of the purchasing employee.